 Ghana’s Proposed Mother-Tongue Policy: What It Could Mean for Basic Education

-The Ministry of Education’s recent comments about using Ghanaian languages from KG1 to Primary 3 have sparked national interest.
-Although the policy is not yet approved, it has reopened an important conversation about how children learn in the early years.
+Recent comments from the Ministry of Education about the potential use of Ghanaian languages from Kindergarten 1 to Primary 3 have sparked national interest.
+Although the policy has not yet been approved, it has reopened an important and timely conversation about how children learn in their earliest years.

-Global evidence consistently shows that children learn better when early instruction happens in a language they understand.
-UNESCO’s Global Education Monitoring Policy Paper “If you don’t understand, how can you learn?” highlights how familiar language boosts comprehension, participation, and confidence:
+Global evidence consistently shows that children learn best when early instruction takes place in a language they understand.
+UNESCO’s Global Education Monitoring Policy Paper “If you don’t understand, how can you learn?”highlights how familiar language improves comprehension, classroom participation, and confidence.

-For Ghana, this could strengthen early literacy, build confidence, and make learning more accessible especially for rural learners.
-Local evidence also shows that children grasp concepts faster when teaching connects to their own language and culture.
+For Ghana, this approach could strengthen early literacy, build self-belief, and make learning more accessible especially for children in rural communities.
+Local research and classroom experience also show that children grasp concepts more quickly when teaching connects with their language, culture, and everyday realities.

-Here’s what a mother-tongue approach could mean if eventually introduced:
+What a mother-tongue approach could mean in practice

-For Ghana, this means revisiting teacher education curricula, providing in-service training, and ensuring teachers are posted to communities where they can use the local language effectively.
+For Ghana, this would mean revisiting teacher education curricula, expanding in-service training, and ensuring teachers are posted to communities where they can teach effectively in the local language.

-A mother tongue policy can only work if schools have the right materials in the right languages.
-This means producing early-grade textbooks, storybooks, phonics materials, and assessments that match the languages used in class.
-Some languages already have resources, but others will need new materials developed and supplied consistently across districts, including rural areas.
+A mother-tongue policy can only succeed if schools have the right materials in the right languages.
+This includes early-grade textbooks, storybooks, phonics resources, and assessments.
+While some Ghanaian languages already have materials, others would require new resources to be developed and supplied consistently, including to rural districts.

-Urban classrooms are multilingual, and many children do not share the same home language.
-Any national policy would need simple, practical guidelines on how urban schools choose an instructional language, whether based on the community, the majority language, or a standard district choice so that no learner is left out.
+Urban schools are often multilingual, with children speaking different home languages.
+Any national policy would need clear, practical guidance on how instructional languages are chosen, whether based on community language, majority language, or district-level standards so that no child is excluded.

-If English becomes the main medium again from Primary 4, Ghana will need a clear transition plan.
-Learners would benefit from gradual exposure to more English in Primary 3, bridging materials, and teacher support to help them shift without losing confidence or understanding
+If English becomes the primary medium of instruction again from Primary 4, learners would need a well-planned transition.
+Gradual exposure to English in Primary 3, bridging materials, and teacher support would help ensure that children do not lose confidence or comprehension during the shift.

 • Raise early literacy rates